-The corporate governance of the Nordic countries closely resembles that of most of the industrialised world and meets with the highest international standards.
+The corporate governance model of the Nordic countries meets with the highest international standards.
 At the same time, owing to company legislation, corporate governance traditions and some specific preconditions regarding the ownership structure on the stock market, Nordic corporate governance differs in some respects from the Anglo-Saxon and European Continental models.
 The aim of this presentation is to highlight the most important and distinctive features characterizing the Nordic corporate governance model.

-The Nordic countries are advanced market economies with well developed and international capital markets.
-Foreign ownership of stock-listed companies has increased significantly over the last few decades and is now over one third in the region as a whole.
+The Nordic countries are advanced market economies with well-developed and international capital markets.
 With regard to their size, the Nordic countries host a remarkable number of world-leading companies, which in many cases have attracted even larger foreign ownership.
 Still, the majority of stock-listed companies are relatively small in an international perspective with predominantly domestic ownership.
-The total market capitalisation of the Nordic regulated stock market is about half of that of the London Stock Exchange Main Market.

-During the last decade, the Nordic capital markets have become increasingly integrated.
-A number of cross-border mergers have taken place, creating large pan-Nordic companies, in several cases with listings on more than one of the Nordic stock exchanges.
-In the last few years these exchanges have undergone a rapid consolidation, and they are today, except the Oslo Stock Exchange, wholly owned by Nasdaq OMX.
-As an outcome of this they are currently in the process of harmonizing listing rules and requirements, a development which will further enhance the competitiveness of the combined Nordic capital market.
+During the last decades, the Nordic capital markets have become increasingly integrated and the Nordic stock exchanges are today, except the Oslo Stock Exchange, wholly owned by Nasdaq Nordic.
+As an outcome of this, listing rules and requirements have been increasingly harmonized, which has further enhanced the competitiveness of the combined Nordic capital market

-The corporate governance of the Nordic countries is based on national legislation, primarily each country's companies act, but also the respective accounting acts and acts governing the securities market and securities trading, as well as relevant EU regulation, stock exchange rules and corporate governance codes.
+The corporate governance model of the Nordic countries is based on national legislation, primarily each country's companies act, but also the respective accounting acts and acts governing the securities market and securities trading, as well as relevant EU regulation, stock exchange rules and corporate governance codes.
 The Nordic companies acts share a heritage of strong harmonization efforts from the mid-20th century.
 This development came to an end in the beginning of the 1970's when Denmark entered the EC, followed by Finland and Sweden in 1995.
 Iceland and Norway are members of the EEA and thereby also implement all EC legislation, relevant to the EEA agreement.
-Still it resulted in far-reaching similarities between the new companies acts of the Nordic countries have from that point in time developed along different paths and today show significant differences in details, they still resemble each other in fundamental corporate governance aspects.
+Still it resulted in far-reaching similarities between the new companies acts, introduced in all Nordic countries later in that decade.
+Even though the companies acts of the Nordic countries have from that point in time developed along different paths and today show significant differences in details, they still resemble each other in fundamental corporate governance aspects.